test-cohort-2014/test-challenge/my_quirk.md

-*Jay Bobo*
+## Jaime Schubert

-Mi quirk - I have no quirks.
-P.S.
-I don't like to follow instructions. :P
+When I was in high school, I used to quote the (classic) simpsons in almost every conversation.